guillametlucia/data-mining-/README.md

 Ranks passages based on queries, calculates probabilities, and saves the results to CSV files.

 ## clean_text_and_evaluate_BM25.py
-Performs data preprocessing, text cleaning, and tokenization.
-The script then computes relevance scores for the passages using BM25, ranks the validation data, and calculates precision and NDCG metrics to evaluate the retrieval quality.
-The results and cleaned data are saved for further analysis.
+Performs data preprocessing, text cleaning, and tokenization; saved for further use.

+Computes relevance scores for the passages using BM25, ranks the validation data, and calculates precision and NDCG metrics to evaluate the retrieval quality.

+## word2vec_logisticregression.py
+Computes Word2Vec embeddings for the passages and queries, and uses a logistic regression model to score the relevance of each passage.

+Evaluates the retrieval quality using precision and NDCG metrics.